 Materials spaces are provided, as well as a stretcher service and well-equipped metal and woodwork spaces.

-Free hire of lens-based media and AV equipment.
+Free hire of lens-based media and AV equipment including digital cameras, tripods, lighting, monitors, projects and peripherals.

-Facilities for textiles include a large-scale printmaking space, a dedicated dye lab, mixed media and sewing facilities and extensive knit and weave facilities that include computerised handlooms, an industrial jacquard power loom with APSO software and a dobby power loom.
+Facilities for textiles include a large-scale silkscreen print table space, a dedicated dye lab, mixed media and sewing facilities and extensive knit and weave facilities that include computerised handlooms, an industrial jacquard power loom with APSO software and a dobby power loom.
 High-tech printing and knitting is also accessible with a state-of-the-art Shima digital knit facility.